Strategic Plan 2023-2025

 At the heart of CMTS’ service to scholars is the Quarry Farm Fellowship program.
 CMTS funds national and international scholars to engage in scholarly pursuits at Quarry Farm.
 CMTS makes a concerted effort to include graduate students and scholars with new doctoral degrees to ensure the robust future of Mark Twain Studies, ensuring the continuation and rejuvenation of Mark Twain as a central figure in American literature and the field of the Humanities.

-• Successfully continued the Quarry Farm Fellowship program.
-CMTS hosted and aided the research of ten senior and developing scholars and writers from a variety of academic disciplines.
+- Successfully continued the Quarry Farm Fellowship program.
+CMTS hosted and aided the research of eleven senior and developing scholars, writers, and artists from a variety of academic disciplines.
 All of these fellows-in-residence had the opportunity to live and work at Quarry Farm for two weeks to a month and take advantage of one of the best libraries dedicated to Mark Twain Studies located on the premises.

 View of the Chemung River Valley and the hills of Northern Pennsylvania from the Quarry Farm Porch